 Maybe the student ignored your directions or laughed at your attempts to utilize the classroom discipline steps.
 We all have at least one story to share, and for some teachers, teaching a tough kid is a daily challenge.
 It seems that no matter what teaching techniques you try to pull out of your educator hat, nothing changes their behavior.
 I've had the privilege of teaching some tough kids.
 Behaviour Management: A Bill Rogers Top 10.
 Behaviour Management Strategies from Bill Rogers Without doubt the greatest personal challenge I’ve faced as a teacher was moving from the Sixth Form college in Wigan where I started teaching, to Holland Park School in London in my mid-20s.

 “Very little is needed to make a happy life; it is all within yourself, in your way of thinking.”
-Marcus Aurelius.
+Marcus Aurelius “Let us be grateful to people who make us happy, they are the charming gardeners who make our souls blossom.”
+Marcel Proust Circumstances can certainly make life unhappy.
 A Comprehensive Framework For Student Motivation.
 A Comprehensive Framework For Student Motivation by Terry Heick When researching student motivation and gamification late last year, I came across the most comprehensive gamification framework I’ve ever seen.